jcgerhard/cflib/.github/docs/schema-export-metadata.md

   },
   "L": {
     "type": "number",
     "description": "The L* component of the color (Lab).
-Is also used to mark the darkest color with a value of -100" },
+Also used to mark the darkest color with -100" },
   "a": {
     "type": "number",